Background: Executive Order 14110 and the AI Governance Mandate

 - MANAGE: Incident response workflows, policy violation remediation, AI model access revocation procedures, and continuous monitoring capabilities.

-This mapping provided the agency with a complete NIST AI RMF implementation within a single platform, eliminating the need for multiple tools and manual processes to address each function.
+This mapping is designed to provide a complete NIST AI RMF implementation within a single platform, eliminating the need for multiple tools and manual processes to address each function.

-Results: Full NIST AI RMF Compliance Across 12 Divisions
+Design Targets: Full NIST AI RMF Coverage Across All Divisions

-100% NIST AI RMF compliance.
-All four core functions - Govern, Map, Measure, and Manage - are fully operational with auditable evidence.
-The agency can demonstrate compliance to oversight bodies including OMB, GAO, and the agency's Inspector General through automated compliance reports generated directly from the platform.
+100% NIST AI RMF coverage by design.
+All four core functions - Govern, Map, Measure, and Manage - are designed to be fully operational with auditable evidence.
+The archetype agency should be able to demonstrate coverage to oversight bodies including OMB, GAO, and the agency's Inspector General through automated compliance reports generated directly from the platform.

 On-premise deployment within FedRAMP boundary.
-The entire Areebi deployment operates within the agency's existing FedRAMP High authorization boundary.
-No data leaves the agency's infrastructure for AI governance purposes, and no new ATO was required.
-The deployment was documented as a configuration change in the existing system security plan.
+The Areebi deployment is designed to operate entirely within an agency's existing FedRAMP High authorization boundary.
+No data leaves the agency's infrastructure for AI governance purposes.
+ATO impact is documented as a configuration change in the existing system security plan, subject to each agency's authorizing-official review.

 Automated OMB reporting.
-M-24-10 compliance reports are generated automatically from platform data, reducing what was previously a multi-week manual data collection process to a single-click report generation.
-The agency estimates this saves approximately 240 staff hours per reporting cycle.
+M-24-10-aligned compliance reports are generated automatically from platform data, designed to reduce what would otherwise be a multi-week manual data collection process to a single-click report generation.
+Real-world reporting cycle savings will be published once a federal design partner goes public.

 Stay ahead of AI governance